NibnabCodes/pands_weekly_tasks/README.md

 This repository is comprised of the following files and folders:

-* A **README** file that contains what problem each program solves, list of dependencies, how to: set up environment, download the repository & run the code.
+* A **README** file that contains the utility of each program, list of dependencies, how to: set up environment, download the repository & run the code.
 * An **images** folder that contains a .png file of a screenshot taken from my first Hello World program.
 * **Week01Task** - **week08Task** Folders
   - Each folder contains a .py file containing the weekly task.